 Having the achievement of the 2030 energy efficiency targets in mind, it is even more vital to ensure that the information on available energy efficiency measures is widely disseminated and to raise the awareness of the wide range of benefits.
 In addition, well-designed training initiatives also need to be developed by the Member States by engaging the stakeholders and regional and local authorities.

-The study will end in October 2018.
+The study has been ended in October 2018.